I spy on XML!

 To that end, I'm in the process of crafting cascading style sheet (CSS) documents for direct viewing of numerous example files, along with some XSLT transforms to use with the Apache Xerces C++ XSLT processor to turn those same examples into HTML for easy browser viewing.
 "Why not go one way or the other?" you ask.
 Well, I feel compelled to compare and contrast these two ways of delivering XML documents to a Web browser for good or ill.

 In the process, I'm able to observe once again how different and unpredictable CSS support for XML can be, even in mainstream browsers like Internet Explorer 5.5 and 6.0 as well as Netscape Navigator 6.2.
 In fact, the same is true for other browsers that are supposed to be more "standards-friendly" as well, such as Amaya and Opera.
-Although CSS is explicitly designed to manage how markup looks inside a Web browser, what's predictable and almost inevitable for CSS and HTML doesn't share those characteristics
+Although CSS is explicitly designed to manage how markup looks inside a Web browser, what's predictable and almost inevitable for CSS and HTML doesn't share those characteristics for CSS and XML -- at least, not yet.

 Although writing XSLT transforms to grab XML document elements and convert them into pleasing HTML equivalents (with or without matching CSS style sheets) is more work, the results are much more predictable and often, easier on the eyes.
 Although a vast world of XML data and documents already resides on many servers, and many more organizations are in the throes of converting their data and documents to XML, Web browsers don't seem as ready to ingest and display native XML documents with the same alacrity and aplomb that they show for HTML.
 I guess we'll have to wait a while yet, and hope for the best!